BenTMatthews/SpoonCMS/README.md

     }
 ```

 Some people have said they have very complex auth schemes and allowances they want to use, more than just allowing a certain group or subset of users.
-I originally said you are moving away from the simplicity of Spoon, but enough people ask for it.
-You can create a controller and endpoint to generate the admin page and it's functions:
+I originally said you are moving away from the simplicity of Spoon, but enough people asked for it and I gave in.
+You can create a controller and endpoint to generate the admin page and and handle the ajax calls:

 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)
     {
         ...
         //Note that when going to a controller instead of web delegate, you must remove the
-        //leading '/' from the path
+        //leading '/' from the path.
+Get it together and standardize this MS!
         SpoonWebWorker.AdminPath = "admin";
         app.UseMvc(routes =>
         {